bernabasy/react-todo-list/README.md

 In order to run this project you need:

--Google chrome
+- Google chrome

--Internet Explorer
+- Internet Explorer

--Any broswer
+- Any broswer

 <p align="right">(<a href="#readme-top">back to top</a>)</p>